 Vilakku in Malayalam stands for Lamp.
-The Nilavilakku is integral to several rituals and ceremonies in Hindu families in Kerala.
-As the sun rises, young girls and boys of the family bring the lighted lamps to the verandah of the house.
-Then they are joined by the elders of the family, especially the grandparents, chanting hymns.
-In the evening the ritual is repeated alongside evening prayers.
+The Nilavilakku is integral to several rituals and ceremonies of families in Kerala.
+Lit in households at sun rise and at onset of dusk, this plain Nilavilakku is a a reflection of the simple and very basic form of this Craft.
+An essential item to own or gift.
 It can be placed as a piece of craftsmanship that connects to the Indian tradition of lighting lamps for all auspicious occasions.

 |Medium||Bell Metal (form of Bronze)|

 Radha and Krishna even after being separated remain united in soul, spirit and in the consciousness of millions of followers.The love of Radha and Krishna is the blissful form of divine regality, an ocean of unlimited divine bliss.
 Krishna is referred as the “poornatam purushottam brahma” or the supreme personality of the god.
 Thus all the forms of god reside within Krishna, where all the forms are absolute and divinely one.
 This green stone carved sculpture in all its magnificence potrays the divine bonding of radha and krishna in Gokul.

 In ancient times, the kings were the biggest and most generous patrons of art and culture.
 Their patronage allowed traditional artists and craftsmen to flourish and the grateful artisans immortalized their courts in the form of beautiful and exquisite works of art.
 This intricately carved wooden sculpture captures a skilled woman musician in the midst of playing a beautiful melody on her string instrument to entertain the king and his court.
 The adroit craftsmanship captures the grandness of her outfit, complete with precious stones and the look of intense concentration as she focuses on entertaining the rapturous audience through her craft.